|Overview||Program Concentration||Admissions||Typical Course Sequence||Careers Info|

 The undergraduate Dietetics Coordinated Program is a competitive program open to students in their junior and senior years who have met the general admission (or guaranteed admission) requirements.
 Students typically apply during the spring semester of their sophomore year for program entry the following fall.
 Applications are accepted annually beginning in November with a February 1 deadline.

 I’m coming in as a freshman and plan to apply to the Dietetics Coordinated Program.
 What major should I declare?

 Students who enter UConn as freshmen with the intention of applying to the Dietetics Coordinated Program may declare any related major.
 However, we highly recommend declaring the Allied Health Sciences major to allow for advising within the Department.
 You'll spend your freshman and sophomore years completing prerequisite courses before applying for the Coordinated Program to begin your junior year.

-I’m a transfer student.
+I’m an undergraduate student and plan to transfer to UConn.
 How will my application be reviewed?